ronflima/ServerSide/README.md

 ## Zewo

-Server Size is designed to interoperate with Zewo server software.
-In fact, Server Side is a complementation of Zewo.
+Server Side is designed to interoperate with Zewo server software.
+In fact, Server Side is a complementation of Zewo, adding a lot of boiler plate in order to make your life easier.

 ## License